 It’s worth noting that PSG pursued unemployed youth for these contractual arrangements, a vulnerable market segment often lacking financial reserves.

 The PSG ‘learnership’ learners were sales agents required to meet stringent targets.
-Those who struggled and resigned were issued with debt acknowledgments stating they owe PSG money.
+Those who struggled and resigned were issued with debt acknowledgements stating they owe PSG money.

 This means learners must purchase the right to leave.